rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `hiddenResearchCheckInventory`

 When right-clicking a Research Note made from Knowledge Fragments, will not generate a research note you already have in your inventory.

+## Prevent Golem Held-Item Duplication

+**Config option:** `preventGolemDropDuplication`

+Prevent players from disassembling golems that have already been killed in order to duplicate their held item.